abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 >You want to inject 2 objects into your application, each of which follows its own separate interface but together, are a part of the same family (light/dark)

 Here's what you do -
->Instead of injecting that family of objects into your application, you inject a factory that can creates that family of objects!
+>Instead of injecting that family of objects into your application, you inject a factory that can create that family of objects!

 ```java
 //Factory